PrabhuTeja19/ADSB-project/README.md

 #### Calculated Values
 - **Eastward Component**:
   - Speed: 217.157 knots
-  - Interpretation: The wind is pushing or coming from the east at a speed of approximately 217.157 knots.
+  - Interpretation: The wind is pushing or blowing from the east at a speed of approximately 217.157 knots.
 - **Northward Component**:
   - Speed: 282.843 knots
-  - Interpretation: The wind is pushing or coming from the north at a speed of approximately 282.843 knots.
+  - Interpretation: The wind is pushing or blowing from the north at a speed of approximately 282.843 knots.
 #### Wind Direction
 - **Direction**:
   - Angle: 322.4841371296373 degrees